aleyaamarzuki/aleyaamarzuki.github.io/_projects/1_project.md

 importance: 1
 category: work
 ---
-Mental health symptoms fluctuate substantially over time and can take place along a rapid timescale.
+Mental health symptoms fluctuate substantially over time, along rapid timescales.
 In obsessive-compulsive disorder (OCD), symptoms are known to fluctuate even within a single day.
 However, it is unknown what drives these fluctuations.
 This is a major challenge because knowing when and how symptoms fluctuate is critical for delivering just-in-time interventions and preventing acute mental health crises.

 Using a naturalistic at-home study where people with OCD reported their symptoms on a mobile phone app and also completed cognitive tests, I found that lowered confidence (metacognition), both in the self- and during a decision-making game, preceded when OCD symptoms would occur within the timescale of just a few hours!

-This implies the potential for tracing metacognitive fluctuations, thereby enabling us to deliver interventions to prevent symptoms from worsening when risk is its peak.
+This indicates the potential for tracing such cognitive fluctuations, which could pave way for delivering interventions to prevent symptoms from worsening when risk is highest.

 <b>Relevant publication:</b>